neptune-ai/neptune-fetcher/README.md

 Improves the performance of access to consecutive field values.
 Works only for series ([`FloatSeries`](#floatseries)).

-To speed up the fetching process, this method can use Python's `ThreadPoolExecutor`.
+To speed up the fetching process, this method can use multithreading.
 To enable it, set the `use_threads` parameter to `True`.

 By default, the maximum number of workers is 10.
 You can change this number by setting the `NEPTUNE_FETCHER_MAX_WORKERS` environment variable.

 __Parameters__: